Early Dynastic Period (Mesopotamia): Upper Mesopotamia and Central Syria

 At the beginning of the third millennium BC, the Ninevite V culture flourished in Upper Mesopotamia and the Middle Euphrates River region.
 It extended from Yorghan Tepe in the east to the Khabur Triangle in the west.
 Ninevite V was contemporary with ED I and marked an important step in the urbanization of the region.
 The period seems to have experienced a phase of decentralization, as reflected by the absence of large monumental buildings and complex administrative systems similar to what had existed at the end of the fourth millennium BC.

 Starting in 2700 BC and accelerating after 2500, the main urban sites grew considerably in size and were surrounded by towns and villages that fell inside their political sphere of influence.
 This indicated that the area was home to many political entities.
 Many sites in Upper Mesopotamia, including Tell Chuera and Tell Beydar, shared a similar layout: a main tell surrounded by a circular lower town.
-German archaeologist Max von Oppenheim called them Kranzhügel, or "cup-and-saucer-hills".
+German archaeologist Max von Oppenheim called them Kranzhügel, or "wreath mound".
 Among the important sites of this period are Tell Brak (Nagar), Tell Mozan, Tell Leilan, and Chagar Bazar in the Jezirah and Mari on the middle Euphrates.

 Urbanization also increased in western Syria, notably in the second half of the third millennium BC.
 Sites like Tell Banat, Tell Hadidi, Umm el-Marra, Qatna, Ebla, and Al-Rawda developed early state structures, as evidenced by the written documentation of Ebla.
 Substantial monumental architecture such as palaces, temples, and monumental tombs appeared in this period.
 There is also evidence for the existence of a rich and powerful local elite.

 The two cities of Mari and Ebla dominate the historical record for this region.
 According to the excavator of Mari, the circular city on the middle Euphrates was founded ex nihilo at the time of the Early Dynastic I period in Lower Mesopotamia.
 Mari was one of the main cities of the Middle East during this period, and it fought many wars against Ebla during the 24th century BC.
 The archives of Ebla, capital city of a powerful kingdom during the ED IIIb period, indicated that writing and the state were well-developed, contrary to what had been believed about this area before its discovery.
 However, few buildings from this period have been excavated at the site of Ebla itself.

 The territories of these kingdoms were much larger than in Lower Mesopotamia.
 Population density, however, was much lower than in the south where subsistence agriculture and pastoralism were more intensive.
 Towards the west, agriculture takes on more "Mediterranean" aspects: the cultivation of olive and grape was very important in Ebla.
 Sumerian influence was notable in Mari and Ebla.
 At the same time, these regions with a Semitic population shared characteristics with the Kish civilization while also maintaining their own unique cultural traits.